ethan-cyj/Public-Transportation-In-Singapore/README.md

 SP3_generate_isochrones.ipynb

-- Here we write API calling function for OTP's Isochrone API.
-- explain briefly

-We iteratively call and save the following Isochrones from 10min-60min, across 5min intervals
+In this particular code file, we called the API from OTP to obtain the isochrones from all MRT stations.
+We iteratively call and save the following Isochrones from 10min-60min, across 5-minute intervals:

 * Cycling
 * Bus + Walk